Fort Hertz: World War II

 Its garrison, consisting of various battalions of the British Indian Army and the Northern Kachin Levies, formed an isolated Northern post of the Allied Armies engaged in the Burma Campaign.
 With the assistance of Kachin irregulars, the route north from Japanese-held Burma to Fort Hertz was defended against a series of minor attacks in 1942 and 1943.

 In 1943 and 1944 the primary purpose of Fort Hertz was to gather intelligence and to cover an airstrip which served as an emergency landing ground for planes flying The Hump from India to China over the eastern end of the Himalayas.
 This same airstrip was the only supply line for Fort Hertz.
 There was also eventually a radio beacon navigation check point at the site.

 Large-scale official training of the Kachin Levies did not start until August 1943 when a V Force team was sent to Fort Hertz.
-An American team advisory team of eight officers and 40 sergeants (radiomen, cryptographers and medics) also flew into Fort Hertz.
+An American advisory team of eight officers and 40 sergeants (radiomen, cryptographers and medics) also flew into Fort Hertz.
 The American forces raised their own Kachin force in a Myitkyina area in 1944 which were known as the Kachin Rangers.

 When General Joseph Stilwell's Chinese X Force started the advance to cover the building of the Ledo Road and American Northern Combat Area Command operation, forces from Fort Hertz advanced on Stilwell's left flank and captured Sumprabum.
 They then continued their advance towards Myitkyina capturing Tiangup and eventually linking up with X Force.

 The operational forces at Fort Hertz were maintained solely by air for around 25 months, from August 1942 to August 1944.